KenPainter/GenLogic/docs/architecture/consolidated-triggers.md

 ### What IS NOT Checked: Automation Cycles

-Cycles in automation between tables are **NOT** detected or blocked:
+Cycles in automation between tables are not detected or blocked:

 ```yaml
 # ALLOWED - automation cycle is safe with change detection